cbunting99/unbot-addon/README.md

 ## UnBot for AzerothCore Module

-This addon was created for use with azerothcore-wotlk version with the playerbots.
+This addon is for use with azerothcore-wotlk version with the playerbots.
+(AzerothCore Modules Page)

 https://github.com/liyunfan1223/azerothcore-wotlk/tree/Playerbot